Skip to main content

 Find out more about UNESCO Global GEOparks (UGGp): https://en.unesco.org/global-geoparks

-Due to the COVID pandemic, all activities under the SSA were put on hold and will be implemented as soon as circumstances allow for it.
-Several activities were prepared in preparation – see above.
-The only activity that was initiated was the desk study to identify potential sites and key partners, but the COVID pandemic hampered the finalization of the work – a draft of which is annexed for information.
+Due to the COVID pandemic, all activities under the SSA were put on hold and commenced after the pandemic.
+The only activity that was initiated was the desk study to identify potential sites and key partners, but the COVID pandemic hampered the finalization of the work – a draft of which was annexed for information.

 UGGp